-- Log into your cpanel
+- Log into cPanel.

-- Export your current database
+- Export your current database.

 - Import your Database to the new database you created.